 The outer layer is waterproof & windproof

-- Softshell with a brushed interior is soft, warming, and stretchy – making it perfect for winter pants for cyclists.
+- Softshell with a brushed interior is soft, warming, and stretchy – making it perfect for winter pants suitable for cyclists.

 - In really bad weather, you might need a rain suit that keeps you dry from top to bottom.